oobianom/oobianom/README.md

 Here are some things you may like to know about my freelance work:

 - 🔭 I’m currently working on increasing the visibility of my projects
-- 🌱 I’m currently learning vuejs and tailwindcss
+- 🌱 I’m currently learning defi, web3, vuejs and tailwindcss
 - 😄 Where I spend most of time: __rpkg.net, scholar.rpkg.net, depends.rpkg.net, cards.rpkg.net etc__
 - 👯 I’m looking to collaborate on any available projects
 - 🤔 I’m looking for help with building up examples for __rpkg.net__ at __examples.rpkg.net__